Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

 * Students can now decide to receive email notifications or not ( for admin notifications )
 * Profile pictures can be seen in every avatar
 * Make the post expandable and shrinkable as needed, according to the content (body, img) of the post
+* Post's feature:
+    * Write a comment
+    * Expand to see previous comments
+    * Integrate comments and replies '@' styles

 # Bugs:
 * Responsiveness is wonky